The 52 Weeks of Personal Genealogy and History prompt for Week 2 is Winter:

 Growing up in Houston, Texas, we really didn't HAVE much of a winter.
 I lived in Houston from our move there in early 1958, nine months after my birth, through my high school graduation in 1975.
 I was home occasionally while in college over the next few years, through my move to Corpus Christi, Texas in early 1979, until moving to Washington State in late 1984.

 If we had snow in Houston, it was a REALLY BIG DEAL.
 Indeed, I can only remember two significant snowfalls growing up.
-The photos above (of my sister Mary to the left, and me to the right), as well as the next two below (of the snowman we built in the backyard, on the left, and Dad with our basset hound Bismarck on the right) are from 38 years ago today, January 11, 1973, when two inches was officially recorded according to the Weather Research Center.
+The photos above of me (the first one) and of my sister Mary, as well as the next two below (of the snowman we built in the backyard, and Dad with our basset hound Bismarck) are from 38 years ago today, January 11, 1973, when two inches was officially recorded according to the Weather Research Center.